 Permission to examine the records and, where necessary, to photocopy them, must be in written form from the General Secretary.

 In cases where an individual has obtained permission to examine records the General Synod Archivist will vet correspondence files to ensure that the personal information is protected.

 3. Restricted Access

-Certain holdings of the Diocese of MacKenzie River are subject to access restrictions:
+Certain holdings of the General Synod Archives are subject to access restrictions: